chavenstein/MSDS6306-CaseStudy1/CaseStudy1/Analysis/Analysis.md

 #### What are the average GDP rankings for the "High income:OECD" and "High income: nonOECD" groups?

 To proceed, we loaded the package "dplyr".
-If you do not have dplyr installed.
-You will need to run the R function for install.packages with dplyr passed as a parameter.
+If you do not have dplyr installed, you will need to run the R function for install.packages with dplyr passed as a parameter.
 This looks like the following, below.

 -   install.packages("dplyr")